pantaluna/esp32_mjd_components/components/mjd_hcsr501/README.md

 ### Sensor wiring up

+Check the wiring scheme in the /_doc/ directory.

 ```
 DEVICE PIN  MCU PIN
 ==========  =======
 GND         GND
 VCC         VCC 3.3V
-DATA        GPIO#14 (Huzzah32 #14 bottomright-2)
+DATA        GPIO#27 (Huzzah32 #27 bottomright-6)
 ```

 - Bypass capacitor: connect a 100nF XR7 ceramic capacitor between the sensor pins VCC and GND; as close as possible to the sensor.
 Check the wiring scheme in the /_doc/ directory.
 - CFB Low Pass Filter: connect a 100nF XR7 ceramic capacitor between the DATA pin of the sensor and GND.
 Connect a ferrite bead on the wire to the DATA pin of the sensor.
-Check the wiring scheme in the /_doc/ directory.

-@important A 10K pullup resistor for the DATA pin is not needed because the mjd_hcsr501 software component enables the ESP32's internal pullup resistor for that pin.
+A 10K pullup resistor for the DATA pin is not needed because the mjd_hcsr501 software component enables the ESP32's internal pullup resistor for that pin.